 Whole life insurance is considered to be investment grade insurance.
 It will actually produce a positive return after a few policy years (in other words your cash value will be greater than the money you’ve paid into the policy).
 The real advantage of these gains is the tax treatment that these earnings enjoy from the IRS.
 There are ways to access the money made on a whole life insurance policy tax free, and the earnings grow tax deferred in the policy cash value.

 If the policy is surrendered or withdrawals are taken, only cash value made in excess of the premiums paid (minus any dividend payments paid out) is considered taxable.
-However, life insurance withdrawals are on a first in first out (FIFO) basis, so partial withdrawals are tax free until you’ve withdrawn more than you’ve paid.
+However, life insurance withdrawals are on a first in first out (FIFO) basis, so partial withdrawals are tax free until you’ve withdrawn more than you’ve paid (check out this great resource to learn more about the FIFO accounting method).
 In addition, loans are not taxable unless the policy is later surrendered with the outstanding loan.
 So if you take earnings out of the policy through loans and withdrawals up to the amount of premium paid, you have tax free earnings and you still have your life insurance.

 For both term and whole life, the death benefit is tax free to the beneficiary in most instances.